Thomega35/thomega35.github.io/index.md

 ### WORK

-Looking for an internship of a least one month. \
+Looking for an internship of at least one month. \
-Available during June, July and August. \
+Available during June, July, and August. \
-Seeking for an intership in devloppment or cybersecurity
+Seeking for an internship in development or cybersecurity

 ### SOFTWARE SKILLS
 - Java
-- Javascript
+- JavaScript
 - Python
 - Scala
-- Git / Github
+- Git / GitHub

 ### HOBBIES
 - MUSIC \